Distribution Approximation and Statistical Estimation Guarantees of Generative Adversarial Networks: Introduction

-In contrast to the prevalence of GANs in applications, only very limited works study the theoretical properties of GANs \citep{arora2017generalization,bai2018approximability,liang2018well, singh2018nonparametric, thanh2019improving}.
-Here we focus on the following fundamental questions from a theoretical point of view: \begin{enumerate}[{1)}] \item What types of distributions can be learned by GANs? \item If the distribution can be learned, what is the statistical rate of convergence? \end{enumerate} This paper shows that, if the generator and discriminator network architectures are properly chosen, GANs can effectively learn distributions with H\"{o}lder densities supported on proper domains.
-Specifically, we consider a data distribution $\mu$ supported on a compact domain $\cX \subset \RR^d$ with $d$ being the data dimension.
-We assume $\mu$ has a density lower bounded away from $0$ on $\cX$, and the density belongs to the H\"{o}lder class $\cH^{\alpha}$.
+\textbf{Results in Euclidean space}.
+To address {\it (Q1)} and {\it (Q2)}, we show that, if the generator and discriminator network architectures are properly chosen, GANs can learn distributions with H\"{o}lder densities supported on a convex domain.
+Specifically, we consider a data distribution $\mu$ supported on a compact convex subset $\cX \subset \RR^d$, where $d$ is the data dimension.
+We assume $\mu$ has an $\alpha$-H\"{o}lder density with respect to Lebesgue measure in $\RR^d$ and the density is lower bounded away from $0$ on $\cX$.

-In order to learn $\mu$, we choose proper generator and discriminator network architectures --- we specify the width and depth of the network, total number of neurons, and total number of weight parameters (details are provided in Section \ref{sec:theory}).
-Roughly speaking, the generator is chosen to be flexible enough to approximate the data distribution, and the discriminator is powerful enough to distinguish the generated distribution from the data distribution.
+Our generator and discriminator network architectures are explicitly chosen --- we specify the width and depth of the network, total number of neurons, and total number of weight parameters (details are provided in Section \ref{sec:theory}).
+Roughly speaking, the generator needs to be flexible enough to approximately transform an easy-to-sample distribution to the data distribution, and the discriminator is powerful enough to distinguish the generated distribution from the data distribution.